pyranha-labs/build-tools/README.md

 - `qa` - Check full code quality suite (minus unit tests) against source.
 - `test` - Run basic unit tests.
 - `wheel` - Package the library into a pip installable.
+- `release` - Package the library into a pip installable.
 - `clean` - Remove the packages from previous builds.

+### Use Python Release Builder

+The process is performed automatically by the `make release` shared python recipe.
+To use the file manually:
+1. Copy the [build_python_release.sh](./build_python_release.sh) to `build_python_release.sh` in an existing project.
+1. Run `build_python_release.sh`.
+1. Follow the steps printed to upload.

 ### Contribute